Chinese New Year: Food, Family, and Fun - eat2explore

 But the Chinese New Year isn’t held only in China.
 The celebration is enjoyed all over the world.

 Kids get gifts during the holiday, including red envelopes with money!
+If you're looking for a special treat, consider exploring the Special Gift Bundle from Eat2Explore.
 This exchange symbolizes passing on good fortune from parents to kids, but can also occur between friends or even bosses and employees.

 Chinese New Year red envelopes on table